 So Detroit – that escalated the flight.
 And I'll let you in on a little phenomenon.
-I was just telling my Polish friend the other day, 'cause he brought up his – I asked him if he was proud of his Polish heritage, he said yes, and he's one of – you know – I worked with guys at the Detroit News – three brothers, two of them changed their name, and the other one kept the name, and the one who kept the name, the father disinherited the others – but anyway, so what you do is – you want to join the majority culture.
-So for example, the white worker was turning against the slave who should have been his ally, because he was made white, and therefore was not on a level with these animals, with these sub humans.
+I was just telling my Polish friend the other day, because he brought up his – I asked him if he was proud of his Polish heritage, he said yes, and he's one of – you know – I worked with guys at the Detroit News – three brothers, two of them changed their name, and the other one kept the name, and the one who kept the name, the father disinherited the others and gave him everything– but anyway, so what you do is – you want to join the majority culture.
+So for example, the white worker was turning against the slave who should have been his ally, because he was made white, and therefore was not on a level with these animals, with these sub-humans.

-So anyway, what happened was '67 accelerated the flight, and intensified the hostilities, and it not only – just created hostility that's there – politicians continue to use it and they're beginning to escalate it at this point.
+So anyway, what happened was '67 accelerated the flight, and intensified the hostilities, and it not only just created hostility that's there, politicians continue to use it and they're beginning to escalate it at this point.
 Notice Charleston, South Carolina.
-Can you imagine something like that – that's where the nine people got killed in the church, in a Bible study.
-And the man – 20 year old man who was doing it – was trying to bring about a race war.
-So anyway – '67 accelerated white flight and – and widened the gap between the races in this area.
+Can you imagine something like that?
+That's where the nine people got killed in the church, in a Bible study.
+And the man – 20-year-old man who was doing it, was trying to bring about a race war.
+So anyway, '67 accelerated white flight and widened the gap between the races in this area.
 Even though the young people have not bought into that, you know, and come back – oh, the thing I was going to tell you about – funny thing about that period – I worked for an organization called Geriatric Screening for five years.